 Unchecked passion without proper perspective will get you in trouble.
-I can’t think of any better way to illustrate that point than by providing some cautionary tales from my own experience.
-Read on for two stories straight from my past that illustrate what not to do with your business.
+I can’t think of a better way to illustrate the point than by providing cautionary tales from my own experience.